Providing the Facts about Residential Energy Deregulation

 National & state data & results.

-Insider’s POV from working with consumers since 2016.
+Insider’s POV from working with consumers on retail energy since 2016.

-Under “In the News” tab, every article, radio show, webinar and official state reports.
+Under “Articles / Reports” tab, every article, radio show, webinar and official state reports.

 What is Retail Energy?

 Today, 13 states and D.C. opened up their consumer energy markets.
 Often called “retail energy choice,” residents & businesses can also choose an energy supplier that competes with their regulated utility.
 In Texas’ ERCOT market, 6.7 million families “choose” a retail supplier.
-Most consumers have paid a lot more.
+In 2024 alone, the 11.4M residential retail energy accounts paid $4 billion more than regulated or government-negotiated energy rates.

 The Numbers, Nationally.

-Since 2000, Americans on a retail supplier have spent $40 billion more for electricity.
+Since 2003, Americans on a retail supplier have spent $48 billion more for electricity.
+And that’s from The Wall Street Journal reporting plus EIA data after their 2021 article.